DevExpress-Examples/obsolete-pivot-chart-integration-how-to-show-a-waterfall-chart-control-e3572/Readme.md

 ⛔ DEPRECATED.
-This example is now obsolete.
-Refer to the following example instead:
+This example was deprecated.
+You can find an updated version of the example here:

 - [Pivot Chart Integration - How to show a waterfall chart control](https://github.com/DevExpress-Examples/pivot-chart-integration-how-to-show-a-waterfall-chart-control-t155168)

+The current repository will not be updated in the future.